SatDump/SatDump.Org/_tabs/2023-02-02-Satellite-List.md

 | ------------- | ------------- |
 | MSU-MR | Working |

 Annotation: METEOR-M N2 suffered a loss of attitude on 24/12/2022.
-Because of that, the satellite entered safe-mode and LRPT and HRPT will be unavailable.
-It is yet unclear if it will ever be recovered.
+Because of that, the satellite has been deactivated and recovery is unlikely.

 ### METEOR-M N2-2 [Norad 44387]